WEBSITE UPDATED Tuesday June 22, 2022

 KEEPING BASS ALIVE

-OXYGENATED LIVE WELLS INCREASE SURVIVAL OF TOURNAMENT RELEASED BASS
+OXYGENATED LIVE WELLS INCREASE SURVIVAL OF SUMMER TOURNAMENT RELEASED BASS

 American Fisheries Society Interactive Black Bass Management Workshop held February 10, 2006 in San Antonio, Texas